zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 3. On Swagger web interface, you will be presented with number of different REST APIs.

-4. Under Application logs, click on the second GET button (Download All Logs).
+4. Under Application logs, click on the second GET button (Download Latest Log).

     ![](./images/image14_94.png)